shreykavi/ECE358---NetworkLabs/lab1/README.md

 python main.py $K0 $K1 $K2 ... $Kn
 ```

 Where Ki is the ith element in the sequence of K values to simulate with.
-If no K values are given, K=infinity and a M/M/1 queue is simulated
+If no K values are given, K=infinity and a M/M/1 queue is simulated.